railty/srt-editor/docs/02-architecture.md

 ## Persistence Strategy

-The application uses a persistence strategy with:
+The application uses a robust persistence strategy with:

-1. IndexedDB as the primary storage mechanism
+1. **IndexedDB as the primary storage mechanism**
+   - Each store (app store and audio store) uses its own database
+   - The databases use a consistent naming convention: `srt-editor-new-{store-name}`
+   - Each database contains a single object store named 'data'
+   - This separate database approach prevents schema conflicts

-2. localStorage as a fallback if IndexedDB fails
+2. **localStorage as a fallback** if IndexedDB fails
+   - Data is still persisted even if IndexedDB is unavailable
+   - Fallback keys use a consistent naming convention

-3. Custom storage adapter for Zustand's persist middleware
+3. **Custom storage adapter for Zustand's persist middleware**
+   - Implements the required getItem, setItem, and removeItem methods
+   - Handles errors gracefully with proper fallbacks
+   - Ensures database connections are properly closed after operations

-This ensures that user data (uploaded files and application state) is retained between sessions.
+This ensures that user data (uploaded files and application state) is retained between sessions and provides resilience against browser storage issues.